christjahja5-arch/NFA-design-1/README.md

 NFA designs using JFLAP

 #excercises
--problem 8
--problem 9
 -problem 10
+-problem 12
 -problem 13
--problem 12
+-problem 15

 #Reflection
-The problems that gave me the most trouble/avoided were #23,24
+The problems that gave me the most trouble/avoided were #23,24 The problems with gold str were problems 10 and 12